Hobart Service Legal Terms and Conditions

 - Site (“Site) is defined as the physical location at which any the equipment is serviced.

 - A fixed call (“Fixed Call”) is a Call within an allotted total number of Calls purchased by Customer in the applicable Service Contract.

 - An excess call (“Excess Call”) is a Call in excess of the amount of Fixed Calls purchased by a Customer in the applicable Service Contract.
 Excess Calls shall be subject to different rates.

 - An emergency Call (“Emergency Call”) is defined as a Call on a single piece of equipment that (i) cannot be reasonably used for its intended function or (ii) poses an unreasonable health related risk due to the equipment’s failure to function properly.
-If a Call qualifies as an Emergency Call shall in Hobart’s sole determination.
+Whether a Call qualifies as an Emergency Call shall be determined by Hobart, in its sole discretion.

 - A non-emergency Call (“Non-Emergency Call”) is defined as a Call on a single piece of equipment that is operational and in need of repair but does not meet the criteria of an Emergency Call.